civicrm/civicrm-cxn-rpc/README.md

 Civi\Cxn\Rpc
 ------------

-Civi\Cxn\Rpc implements are an RPC mechanism based X.509 and JSON.
+Civi\Cxn\Rpc implements an RPC mechanism based on X.509 and JSON.
 Generally, it is based on a assymetric business relationship between two
 groups: